sjmudd/ps-top/README.md

 ### Installation

+Install each binary by doing:
+`go get -u github.com/sjmudd/ps-top/cmd/ps-top` or
-Install and update this go package with `go get -u github.com/sjmudd/ps-top`.
+`go get -u github.com/sjmudd/ps-top/cmd/ps-stats` or

-Each binary should be built from the directory representing its name under cmd/.

-e.g.
-* `cd cmd/ps-top && go build`
-* `cd cmd/ps-stats && go build`
+The sources will be downloaded together with the dependencies and the binary will be built and installed into `$GOPATH/bin/`.
+If this path is in your `PATH` setting then the program can be run directly without having to specify any specific path.

 ### Dependencies